 Crown hydration injury occurs during the warmer days of winter when temperatures increase enough that turf grass awakes from dormancy and begins to take up water again.
 Damage happens when a day or two of warm daytime temperatures arrive, followed by the continuation of freezing temperatures.
 Damage or death to turf happens because of ice crystallization forming within the plant, causing stress and rupturing to the plant's cells.
 Crown hydration commonly takes place during late winter/early spring when snow or rain occurs and then freezing temperatures return but the melted snow or rain has not fully drained away.

-Cool season grasses are especially susceptible to crown hydration injury since they’re more likely to awake from winter dormancy at the first break of warmer temperatures.
+- PRO TIP: Cool season grasses are especially susceptible to crown hydration injury since they’re more likely to awake from winter dormancy at the first break of warmer temperatures.

 DISEASE